 He pushed his feet and stood up from his swivel chair with god-knows-how-much determination and walked out of his office quietly.
 The door shut behind him with nothing but a quiet click.
 Even when he's annoyed or irritated, or happy which was rare, his outward expression didn't change.
 He always wore the same mask for every emotion that washed him, namely, the mask of cold indifference and handsome aloofness.
 It was hard for others to do, really, but for him it was just the same as breathing.
 It was natural.
 He walked with poise and grace along the corridors of the Music Building, earning him more than flirty, lustful glances and drooling gawks from both genders.
 After all, he was very handsomely masculine but still feminine enough to receive the guys' attention too.
 And it was annoying.

 He turned into a corner, where the stairs would be and was not startled at all when he saw three girls waiting for him.
-It was like an everyday thing, ambushing him some corner until he heard what they needed to say.
+It was like an everyday thing, ambushing him in some corner until he heard what they needed to say.
 The one in front of him had blonde colored hair, with big busts, not that he even glanced at it.
-He was so not interested in those kinds of things, thank you very much.
+He was so notinterested in those kinds of things.

 "S-Sensei… Uh, I… I'm Harribel…" The girl stuttered and looked behind her for silent help.
 He could see in her eyes that she was panicking.
 The two other girls nodded and the girl in front held out a letter, which he only stared at with cold eyes.
 "I like you… Sensei…"

-His expression remained cold, however, if not entirely colder.
+His expression, however, remained cold if not entirely colder.
 The girls waited in dread for him to say something, anything.
-And when he did speak, his voice calm and cool like always and betraying nothing of the raging emotions inside him, all hope was gone in the girls' eyes in a blink of an eye.
+And when he did speak, his voice calm and cool like always and betraying nothing of the raging emotions inside him, all hope was gone in the girls' eyes in the blink of an eye.
 "Why did you enroll here again?
 Surely not for the sake of doing some petty confession to your professor, right?
 I suggest that instead of going all the way to improve your love lives, which I doubt will happen any time soon, you should instead focus more on your studies and make sure that you don't fail in any of your subjects."

-He walked away unconcernedly even when he heard soft sobs coming from behind her.
+He walked away unconcernedly even when he heard soft sobs coming from behind him.
 He was so used to hear their cries that it didn't bother him anymore.
 He was so used to their confessions that he didn't think they were even serious when they said they love him.
 It all seemed and felt so superficial.
 They didn't love him for who he was, they loved him for his looks.
 They were such superficial people.
-And that was making his irritation escalate even more.
+And that was making him even more annoyed.